Cuba challenges Latin America to make strides on health, education

 Castro, who succeeded his ailing older brother, Fidel Castro, as president in 2008, held a moment of silence for former Venezuelan President Hugo Chavez, whose oil subsidies for Cuba have helped sustain the economy.
 This is the first regional summit since Chavez died of cancer last March at age 58.

-Chavez's successor, Nicolas Maduro, joined Raul Castro and other leaders in a Monday night march honouring the 161st anniversary of the birth of Cuban national hero Jose Marti.
+Chavez's successor, Nicolas Maduro, joined Raul Castro and other leaders in a Monday night march honoring the 161st anniversary of the birth of Cuban national hero Jose Marti.

 Several regional leaders including Brazilian President Dilma Rousseff and Argentine President Cristina Fernandez have held private sessions with Fidel Castro, 87.
 State media photos of the meetings showed a smiling Fidel Castro seated and wearing a track suit, which he has preferred over military fatigues since undergoing intestinal surgery in 2006.